ShaTeixeira/ShaTeixeira/README.md

 <p align="left">
   :computer: In development, starting in the programming area.
 I'm 19 years old.
 Tecnico em Informática p/ Internet Integrado to High School by the Federal Institute of Espírito Santo - IFES CAMPUS SERRA.
 The desired course in higher education is a Bachelor's degree in Information Systems.
 My wish is to work with the front.
-Now I'm focused on React and C#, and starting UI/UX Designer course.
+Now I'm focused on ReactJS, and starting UI/UX Designer course.
 </p>

 <!-- About -->